expo/expo/docs/pages/versions/unversioned/sdk/permissions.md

 > **Note:** apps using permissions without descriptions _may be rejected from the App Store_. (see the [App Store Deployment Guide](../../../distribution/app-stores.md#system-permissions-dialogs-on-ios))

+### Bare workflow

+To request permissions on iOS, you have to describe why the permissions are requested and [install the library](#permissions-and-required-packages-on-ios) that can request this permission.
+When using the bare workflow, you have to edit the project `Info.plist`.

+See the [`Permission types`](#permission-types) below to learn about what `Info.plist` property you need for each permission.
+You can find the full list of available properties in [Apple's InfoPlistKeyReference](https://developer.apple.com/library/archive/documentation/General/Reference/InfoPlistKeyReference/Articles/CocoaKeys.html#//apple_ref/doc/uid/TP40009251-SW1).
+Apple also documents the basic guidelines for the structure of the message in the [Human Interface Guidelines](https://developer.apple.com/design/human-interface-guidelines/ios/app-architecture/requesting-permission/).

-### Permissions on Android
+## Permissions on Android

+### Managed workflow

 On Android, permissions are little bit simpler than iOS.
 In the managed workflow, permissions are controlled via the `android.permissions` property in your [`app.json` file](../../../workflow/configuration.md#android).
 In the bare workflow, they have to be defined in your `AndroidManifest.xml`.

-> Some Expo and React Native modules include permissions by default.
+Some Expo and React Native modules include permissions by default.
 If you use `expo-location`, for example, both the `ACCESS_COARSE_LOCATION` and `ACCESS_FINE_LOCATION` are implied and added to your app's permissions automatically.

 To limit the permissions your managed workflow app requires, set the `android.permissions` property in your [`app.json` file](../../../workflow/configuration.md#android) to list only the permissions you need, and Expo will also include the minimum permissions it requires to run.
-If you leave this property out, all permissions will be included in your app.
-When using the bare workflow, you have to [blacklist permissions in your `AndroidManifest.xml`](#excluding-android-permissions-in-bare-workflow) manually.

 See the [`Permission types`](#permission-types) below to learn about which Android permissions are added.
 You can find a full list of all available permissions in the [Android Manifest.permissions reference](https://developer.android.com/reference/android/Manifest.permission).

-> **Note:** [see the `android.permissions` documentation](../config/app.md#permissions) to learn about which permissions are always included.
+- [See the `android.permissions` documentation](../config/app.md#permissions) to learn about which permissions are always included.

-> **Note:** apps using dangerous or signature permissions without valid reasons _may be rejected by Google_.
+- Apps using dangerous or signature permissions without valid reasons _may be rejected by Google_.
 Make sure you follow the [Android permissions best practices](https://developer.android.com/training/permissions/usage-notes) when submitting your app.

-> **Note:** by default, the permissions implied by the modules you installed are added to the `AndroidManifest.xml`.
-To exclude permissions, you have to define the `android.permissions` manifest property or [blacklist them in the bare workflow](#excluding-android-permissions-in-bare-workflow).
+- By default, the permissions implied by the modules you installed are added to the `AndroidManifest.xml` at build time.
+To exclude permissions, you have to define the `android.permissions` manifest property.

+### Bare workflow

+In the bare workflow, permissions are controlled in your project `AndroidManifest.xml`.

+Some Expo and React Native modules include permissions by default.
+If you use `expo-location`, for example, both the `ACCESS_COARSE_LOCATION` and `ACCESS_FINE_LOCATION` are implied and added to your app's permissions automatically.
+To limit the permissions your managed workflow app requires, add them them to a [list of explicitly excluded permissions](#excluding-android-permissions-in-bare-workflow).

+Apps using dangerous or signature permissions without valid reasons _may be rejected by Google_.
+Make sure you follow the [Android permissions best practices](https://developer.android.com/training/permissions/usage-notes) when submitting your app.

-### Permissions on Web
+## Permissions on Web

 On web permissions like the `Camera` and `Location` can only be requested from a [secure context](https://developer.mozilla.org/en-US/docs/Web/Security/Secure_Contexts#When_is_a_context_considered_secure), e.g. using `https://` or `http://localhost`.
 This limitation is similar to Android's manifest permissions and iOS's infoPlist usage messages and enforced to increase privacy.